-CONSIDERATION OF SEISMIC SAFETY EVALUATION AT THE DESIGN STAGE to the design stage; the as-built and as-operated information cannot be utilizedused in the same way that it is used for existing nuclear installations.
+CONSIDERATION OF SEISMIC SAFETY EVALUATION AT THE DESIGN STAGE

+- 2.27.
+At the design stage for new nuclear installations, SPSA or PSA based SMA methodologies are typically used to meet the requirements indicated in paras 2.13 and 2.14 of this Safety Guide.
+The assessment methodologies are limited by the information available up to the design stage; the as-built and as-operated information cannot be used in the same way that it is used for existing nuclear installations.
 Instead, as-designed information and operational experience feedback from similar designs should be used in applying these methodologies at the design stage.
-Moreover, physical seismic evaluation walkdowns cannot be conducted at this stage.
+Moreover, physical seismic evaluation walkdowns cannot be conducted at this stage. - 2.28.
+During development of the design, seismic safety evaluation should be used to address and eliminate seismic vulnerabilities identified in the past, to check the effectiveness of the defence in depth provisions, to provide insights for setting performance targets consistent with the seismic safety goals and to optimize the robustness of the seismic design.